LittleWalter/up/README.md

 #### Turning Off Styling

-To turn off styling and display plaintext only, add the following line to your `.bashrc`, `.zshrc`, or `.zshenv`:
+To turn off styling and display plaintext only, add the following line to `.bashrc`, `.zshrc`, or `.zshenv`:

 ```bash
 export _UP_NO_STYLES=true